DIGITALDJZ/Chute-SDK-v2-iOS/README.md

 ##Make Chute Smarter

 You can associate metadata with most types of objects.
 Chutes, Assets, Parcels, Users, and Bundles all support metadata.
-You can set a string for any key and then retreive it later or find objects based on a key/value pair.
+You can set a string for any key and then retrieve it later or find objects based on a key/value pair.

 ###Storing Metadata